Mediatek-Cloud/mcs-resources/content/en/api_references/report_device_firmware.md

-# Report Device Firmware
+# Report Device Firmware Version

 ## Description

-Use **HTTPs PUT** to report the firmware of the device to MCS.
+Use **HTTPs PUT** to report the current firmware version of the device to MCS.

 ## Request URL